Arkansas Truck Accident Attorneys

 Take pictures of the accident vehicles, and note as many details as you can about the scene.
 Collect contact information for witnesses as well as responding officers and other law enforcement personnel.

-As soon after as you can after the truck accident, begin to document the wreck.
+As soon as you can after the truck accident, begin to document the wreck.
 The more material you provide your attorney, the better.

 Step Three: Speak to an Arkansas Truck Accident Lawyer